Phase diagram of the quantum spin-1/2 Heisenberg-$\Gamma$ model on a frustrated zigzag chain: Discussion and Summary

 We have elucidated the ground state phase diagram of the zigzag Heisenberg-$\Gamma$ chain across regions of ferromagnetic, antiferromagnetic, and mixed couplings.
 Furthermore, we have depicted the magnetic phase diagram in an applied magnetic field oriented along the chain perpendicular to the $\Gamma$-type fluctuations.

-In the regime where the $\Gamma$-term dominates, the model exhibits strong magnetic anisotropy, resulting in ferromagnetic (F) and antiferromagnetic (AF-UD, UUDD) orderings with moments aligned along $(x,y,z)=(1,\pm 1,0)$ directions, namely, in-plane and perpendicular to the chain.
+In the regime where the $\Gamma$-term dominates, the model exhibits strong magnetic anisotropy, resulting in ferromagnetic (FM) and antiferromagnetic (AFM-UD, UUDD) orderings with moments aligned along $(x,y,z)=(1,\pm 1,0)$ directions, namely, in-plane and perpendicular to the chain.
 The application of a magnetic field tilts these moments off the plane.

 In contrast, for small $\Gamma$, we observe a nematic-singlet dimer (ND) phase characterized by long-range nematic correlations and a finite spin gap.
 This phase features an additional nonmagnetic gapless excitation arising from the nematic correlations, as clarified by the bond-operator mean-field theory, consistent with numerical results from DMRG simulations.
 The emergence of the ND phase stems from the intricate interplay between strong geometrical frustration and the $\Gamma$-term; the formation of spin singlets breaks lattice translational symmetry and impedes dominant nematic orders, while robust nematic correlations develop due to the nonmagnetic gapless nature.
 Ultimately, the ground state is predominantly governed by the presence of singlets.
 At larger and finite $\Gamma$, condensation of nematic $S=1$ particles leads to magnetic long-range order, with spins oriented in the $xy$ plane.